edwaldkeeley/python-fastapi-starter/README.md

 ## Security

 - Passwords are hashed with bcrypt (see `app/core/security.py`).
-- JWT secret is loaded from `.env` (for future authentication features).
+- JWT secret is loaded from `.env` and used for generating login tokens.
+- Authentication is stateless, using JWT tokens that contain only the user ID.

 ---